ropitz/GamblingWithThePast/README.md

 Have you ever found artifacts or old foundations on your property?
 Does your land have a unique history?

 If you answered **yes** to any of these questions, we want to hear from you!
-Send us an email at address listed below - we'd love to learn about your property and potentially schedule a walkthrough of your land.
+Send us an email at the address listed below - we'd love to learn about your property and potentially schedule a walkthrough of your land.

 ### About The Authors